Toco toucan: Breeding

 Toco toucans show several changes in behavior during their nesting season, becoming more secretive and solitary in habit.
 Preening of toucans by birds outside of the mated pair stops soon after egg-laying; mates will continue to frequently preen each other or tap their beaks together.
 Males will sometimes display the red feathers on the underside of the tail while fanning out their undertail coverts; their large, conspicuous bill may also be used in breeding displays.

-Nesting is seasonal, but timing of the breeding season differs between regions.
+Nesting is seasonal, but the timing of the breeding season differs between regions.
 Breeding has been observed from September to January in Amazonas and Maranhão and from September to February in São Paulo, Rio de Janeiro, Paraná, and Paraguay.
 In eastern Argentina and Rio Grande do Sul, it occurs from October to February, and in Goiás, Minas Gerais, and Bahia, it lasts from November to February.
 It has been documented from December to June in Bolivia and western Argentina, and from May to June in Piauí.
 Nesting occurs in cavities, which are usually made in trees such as coral cockspur and slash pines, but which can also be in stream banks or termite mounds.
 Nests are sometimes made in cavities excavated by other species of birds: recorded instances include nests in cavities made by campo flickers and cream-backed woodpeckers.
 Successful breeding has also been observed in urban areas, although high levels of human-caused disturbances, such as construction activities, around the nest can lead to abandonment by the parents.
 Captive birds have been observed cleaning their nests early on, but the nests are eventually filled with droppings and fruit seeds.

 Toucans usually breed annually in the wild, but have been reported breeding multiple times a year in captivity.
 Females lay two to four eggs, which are incubated by both parents for 17–18 days, after which they hatch.
 Chicks can be detected by the loud begging calls they make in the absence of their parents.
 Hatchlings are initially fed mostly insects, with the proportion of fruit in their diet increasing as they age.
 Chicks fledge 43–52 days after hatching.